isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 ===============================

-In the :ref:`config-backend` section we have described the Configuration Backend feature, its applicability, and its limitations.
-This section focuses on the usage of the CB with the DHCPv4 server.
-It lists the supported parameters, describes limitations, and gives examples of the DHCPv4 server configuration to take advantage of the CB.
-Please also refer to the sibling section :ref:`dhcp6-cb` for the DHCPv6-specific usage of the CB.
+In the :ref:`config-backend` section we have described the Configuration Backend (CB) feature, its applicability, and its limitations.
+This section focuses on the usage of the CB with the Kea DHCPv4 server.
+It lists the supported parameters, describes limitations, and gives examples of DHCPv4 server configurations to take advantage of the CB.
+Please also refer to the corresponding section :ref:`dhcp6-cb` for DHCPv6-specific usage of the CB.

 .. _dhcp4-cb-parameters: